Walter Mickle Smith: Illinois Waterway

 In 1926, Smith and L.D.
 Cornish published "Engineering Features of the Illinois Waterway" reviewing the development of the waterway to that point.
 As of 1932, the Illinois Waterway was employing approximately 10,000 men, and Smith reported that the state's construction of 11 bridges across the waterway was estimated to cost $3.5 million.
 After retiring in 1937, Smith remained as a consulting engineer for the State of Illinois waterways division from 1937 to 1946.
 He was also the author of the Stream Flow Data of Illinois, a 1937 work of the Illinois Division of Waterways (which he headed) and the U.S. Geological Survey.

 Family and later life

 In 1889, Smith married Nettie Babcock McDonald, a fellow South Carolina native born in September 1866.
 Their first child, Walter M. Smith, Jr., was born in 1890 in Tennessee.
 They had four additional children, Dorothy, Teresa, MacDonald and Patra Lee.
 After moving to Chicago, Smith and his wife lived in the Midway Park section of Chicago.
 Nettie died in January 1942.

 In his later years, Smith returned to his home state, South Carolina.
 He died in 1953 at Spartanburg, South Carolina.
-He was buried at the Belmont Cemetery at Cross Keys in Union County, South Carolina.